 Yes, one famous example of bravery is attributed to Mère Royaume, who is said to have climbed onto the ramparts and poured her pot of hot soup over the head of a Savoyard soldier.
 Why she had broth on the boil in the middle of the night is anyone’s guess.

-When exactly does it take place?
+When does it all kick off?

 Photo: GeneveTourisme/Oliver Miche

-What is the highlight?
+What's the highlight?